 30 Aug Full Bust Adjustment for my Knit Block

-Posted at 14:28h in Fitting Patterns, Introductory, Pattern Making Instructions, Sewing Pattern Alterations, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 14:28h in Fitting Patterns, Garment Blocks, Pattern Making Instructions, Sewing Pattern Alterations, Stretch Patterns, Womens Knit Block 0 Comments

 This post is specifically dedicated to working a full bust adjustment (FBA) on my knit block.
 This particular pattern alteration is important for anyone with a bra cup size above B & C. Because we are working with knit, I’d prefer not to include a dart in any of my knit patterns.
 If you add a Full Bust Adjustment to a woven pattern you’ll usually end up with a side seam dart.
 For knit patterns I have a different way of dealing with the extra fabric that results from an FBA and that would usually become a dart.